ikem-krueger/ikem-krueger.github.io/_drafts/2019-02-10-taming-asus-x59gl.md

 I decided to upgrade the processor from an [Intel Pentium T3200] to an [Intel Core 2 Duo T9400].

-After plugging the cpu in the socket, adding heat paste, hitting power, the laptop won't boot.
+After plugging the cpu in the socket, adding heat paste, hitting power, the laptop... didn't started.

 After plugging in the old cpu, making a BIOS update from x.xx to 2.50 the new cpu was recognized.